 Michele Stephan: [00:05:30] Thanks, Michael.
 I can, I can talk about what metal wear debris is and what it does to the human body.
 Um, as you saw in, um.
 [00:05:40] The, the last, uh, diagram when the metal ball rubs against the metal shell, there are tiny metal particles that are emitted into the body right around the hip area.
 With these metal particles do is they can, um, eat away at your tissue, [00:06:00] at your muscle and at your bone.

 Um, people who have these symptoms will sometimes start feeling like their hip implants, you know, might be loose.
 Uh, they have instability in their leg.
-They might experience some pain, um, or they may just have a general feeling that their, their leg just doesn’t feel right.
+They might experience some pain, um, or they may just have a general feeling that, their leg just doesn’t feel right.
 Um, and that could [00:06:20] be that these metal particles are eating away at the tissue in the bone that holds that hip implant in place.

 Um, they also, um, these particles are so tiny that they can get into your bloodstream and this goes to what you saw on Grey’s anatomy, and when the metal gets into your bloodstream.
 Um, there had [00:06:40] been reports of what are called systemic injuries.
-So people lose their hair, they can develop tremors, they get skin rashes.
+So people lose their hair, they can develop tremors, and they get skin rashes.

 Um, there have been reports of heart issues, um, and then the cognitive function, like what Dr. Weber had.
-The, the science, uh, as [00:07:00] it pertains to what these metal particles do to tissue in bone is rather solid.
+Then, the science, uh, as [00:07:00] it pertains to what these metal particles due to tissue in bone is rather solid.
 Um, it’s still emerging as to these other systemic injuries.
 Um, if you find that you have a mysterious illness that you can’t figure out, it may be in your best interest to go see your doctor and tell them that you have a metal on [00:07:20] metal hip implants.

 Or if you’re experiencing problems, you know, with your current hip implants, um, to find out if you have heavy metal toxicity, doctors will do a blood test.
 Uh, when the blood test comes back, they’ll be able to tell the levels of cobalt and chromium in your bloodstream.
 Um, if [00:07:40] they find that it’s necessary, the doctors may order what’s called a Mars MRI, which is a special type of MRI that can look at the tissue and the bone when you have a metal implant in your body.

-Um, often if doctors find that there’s a problem, they’ll indicate or they’ll recommend to you that you have the, uh, metal and metal [00:08:00] implant removed and it’d be replaced with a different type of implant that’s not metal on metal
+Um, often if doctors find that there’s a problem, they’ll indicate or they’ll recommend to you that you have the, uh, metal and metal [00:08:00] implant removed and it’d be replaced with a different type of implant that’s no metal on metal

 FDA Product ‘Testing’